Explore the many mills and historic resources remaining in this Southern hub of the cotton textile industry!

 Troup County’s new textile industry made a good name for itself almost immediately.
 In 1848 Troup Factory won the Stone Mountain Agricultural Fair honor for best osnaburg.
 The company hired William A. Reid of Columbus as their selling agent, which allowed osnaburgs and yarn from Troup County to be sold nationwide.
 They sold osnaburgs in Savannah for 8 ½ cents to 10 ½ cents per yard.
 Troup Factory also produced woolens, yarns, and other cotton products.
 By 1857, the fruits of Troup Factory’s labor were in such high demand that it became necessary for a railroad spur of the Atlanta & West Point Railroad to be built to service the factory.

 The onset of the Civil War ended all hopes of the railroad spur being completed.
 Troup Factory adapted though by retooling to produce duck, a rougher fabric used for making tents and sails, as well as their traditional osnaburgs.
 Troup Factory was considered so vital to the war effort that its employees were excused from military service.
 The factory continued producing cotton goods until the last days of the Civil War, when the employees were forced to take emergency action.
-When they heard that Union General James Wilson’s cavalry were ravaging the countryside, the operatives hid the mill machinery in the swamps to hide them from the Union raiders.
+When they heard that Union General James Wilson’s cavalry was ravaging the countryside, the operatives hid the mill machinery in the swamps to hide them from the Union raiders.
 Troup Factory’s remote location came to their aid and the mill survived, although the raiders stole a shipment of loom pickers from the train depot in LaGrange.
 Nearby cotton mills at Columbus, Thomaston, and on Tobler Creek were not so lucky, as Union forces burned the vast majority of the mills in those areas.

 The demand caused by the war led to an increased need for employees, who in turn needed homes to live in.
 Troup Factory quickly blossomed into a thriving village with a woodshop, blacksmith, sawmill, tanyard, and company store which served the employees.
 A masonic lodge and a church were also built.
 The population grew enough that the owners built more houses on the opposite side of Flat Shoals Creek.